 - Graduation fees

-If you are not sure why you have a "Financial Services Hold", check your Self Service account through WebAdvisor.
-If you are still unable to determine why you have a hold, contact the Cashier at 919-866-5900 or email at [email protected] so that they can direct you to the correct department.
+If you are not sure why there is a hold on your account, check your Self Service account through WebAdvisor.
+If you are still unable to determine why you have a hold, contact the Cashier at [email protected].
+Please note that the cashier does not pace the holds on accounts.
+They are simply the contact to find out the reasoning for your hold.

 "Financial Services Holds" are not automatically removed at the time of payment.
 They are manually removed the following business day.
-If you need your hold removed during regular business hours, please contact the cashier at 919-866-5900 or email at [email protected].
+If you need your hold removed during regular business hours, please contact the cashier at [email protected].

 A student's account can be turned over to The NC Department of Revenue Debt Setoff Program if a student owes Wake Tech a debt of $50 or more and the account has been delinquent for more than 90 days.